0xHORUX/python/README.md

 3. Running the Program:

-To use the NixOS shell and run your C++ program, follow these steps:
+To use the NixOS shell and run your Python program, follow these steps:

   1. Check for `shell.nix` file in your project directory.
   2. Open a terminal and navigate to your project directory.